Monday, January 9, 2012

 The Designs

 Portions of the winning designs in each case (shelter, water, sanitation) are illustrated below.
-With assistance from the teams, each design was evaluated and finalized by professionals at CH2M Hill, a leading global infrastructure firm.
+With assistance from the teams, each design was evaluated and improved by professionals at CH2M Hill, a leading global infrastructure firm.

 Shelter